 .
 Outing and Trickery: sharing another’s secrets or tricking someone into revealing embarrassing information,

 .
 Cyber Stalking: repeated threats or online activity that makes a person afraid of his/her safety

 Cyberbullies hide under their anonymity and have lots of accessibility on social media.
-There are many laws depending where you live that protects victims of cyberbullying.
-If you are being cyber bullied on a specific media site please report the activity.
-You can also report cyberbullying to the police.
+Many laws are implemented, depending on where you live.
+These laws protect victims of cyberbullying.
+If you are cyber bullied on a specific media site, please report the activity.
+You can also tell about the cyberbullying to the police.
 I think the best way to conquer ‘trolls’ as they are called online is to disengage and not give the attacker more power.

-Kindness is of the most importance against all types of bullying.
+Kindness is of the most important against all types of bullying.
 Responding calmly and with kindness disarms most situations.
 There are also links where you can get help with bullying.
-This kind of action should start with educating chidren at home as well as in schools.
+This kind of action should start with educating children at home as well as in schools.
 There are more and more programs that teach children to respect each other and to do random acts of kindness.
-These kids are our future and kindness should be taught to them and hopefully bullying will one day disappear.
+These kids are our future and kindness should be taught to them, and hopefully, bullying will one day disappear.